Generative Adversarial Reduced Order Modelling: Methods

 with $\theta_G$ and $\theta_D$ the network parameters for the generator and discriminator, $k_t$ a control term allowing the losses balance at each step $t$, and $\lambda$ the learning rate for $k_t$.
 Finally, $\gamma \in [0, 1]$ is the diversity ratio defined as the ratio between the generated and real data reconstruction loss expected value:

-Therefore, the discriminator has two main goals: autoencode real data, and discriminate real from generated data.
+Therefore, the discriminator has two main goals: encoding and decoding real data, and discriminating real from generated data.
 The $\gamma$ ratio is used to balance the two objectives.
 In fact, for lower values of $\gamma$, the discriminator focuses more heavily on autoencoding real data, leading to smaller data diversity.
 BEGAN has been proved to be effective for generating high resolution images, but it lacks to specifically condition the network.

 Conditional BEGAN (cBEGAN) \cite{conditional_began} has been introduced to overcome this issue.
-The cBEGAN objective is very similar to the one presented in Equation \ref{eqn:began_objective}, but the generator and discriminator are conditioned on conditioning variables $\mathbf{c}\in\mathbb{R}^{N_c}$.
+The cBEGAN objective is very similar to the one presented in Equation \eqref{eqn:began_objective}, but the generator and discriminator are conditioned on conditioning variables $\mathbf{c}\in\mathbb{R}^{N_c}$.
 Hence, the cBEGAN objective becomes:

 with the autoencoder reconstruction loss:

 In practice, the generator is conditioned by concatenating the random noise vector $\mathbf{z}$ with the conditioning variable $\mathbf{c}$.
 The concatenation of the two represents the input for $G$.
 On the other hand, the discriminator is conditioned by concatenating the encoder output with the conditioning variable, before passing the concatenation to the decoder.